Thursday, September 20, 2012

 Bluz: Hold on, let me find out.

 Knowing that this could go on all night and I still wouldn’t know what she wanted, I bailed.
-I went and found one of my black employees and asked her to go and help that lady.
+I went and found one of my Black employees and asked her to go and help that lady.
 When she was done, I asked her what the hell the lady was looking for.
 And that’s when I discovered the ongoing popularity of Bobby “Blue” Bland, an old R&B singer.

 On one hand, working there gave me the perfect chance to start selling some blues.
 I got on the horn with Alligator Records in Chicago and began getting promos sent to us for every new release and set up an expanded blues section.
 I had to go through independent wholesalers to get it because our company didn’t keep a wide enough selection in their warehouse stock.

 Since I always worked Friday nights, it became our de facto “Blues Night,” (much to the chagrin of my younger employees.)
 But my clientele loved it.
 I’d rock the place all night long with Alligator’s “Genuine Houserockin’ Music.”
-There was an album called “Showdown,” by three stellar blues guitarists, Albert Collins, Johnny Copeland and Robert Cray.
+There was an album called “Showdown,” by three stellar blues guitarists, Albert Collins, Johnny Copeland, and Robert Cray.
 I used to amaze my newer employees by selling it every time I played it.

 My copy of “Showdown,” signed by the late, great Albert Collins.
 Seriously, this is one of the best blues albums ever.
 So sayeth the Bluz Dude.

-I’d wait until I had the right crowd in the store… mostly black, middle-aged and female.
+I’d wait until I had the right crowd in the store… mostly black, middle-aged, and female.
 Then I’d go, “Watch this… I guarantee that someone buys this tape.”
 I’d put on “Showdown,” the feet would start tapping around the store, and always… ALWAYS, someone would come up and go, “What is THIS?”
 I’d whip the tape on them and then look at my employee, like: “Who’s the Man?”

 The stock selection proved to be an ongoing problem.
 Our company wanted to supply as much of our product as possible, through their centralized warehouse.
 Unfortunately for us, their stock modeling was mostly based on generic mall stores with predominantly white customers, not urban locations.
-I could rarely get the artists my customers wanted, through our usual means.
-So I ended up using those independent wholesalers, called “One Stops,” more and more.
+I could rarely get the artists my customers wanted through our usual means.
+So I ended up using independent wholesalers, called “One Stops,” more and more.

 Director’s DVD Commentary: One Stops are so named because they carry product from all labels, which you can get in just “one stop.”
 You call them up and tell them what you want, and it’s delivered to you the next day.
 The tradeoff is that they cost more per unit than when our company bought titles to distribute through the warehouse.
-It was a good way to stock up for a busy weekend when you’re out of the hot titles, or to supplement a particular genre, like I was doing.
+It was a good way to stock up for a busy weekend when you’re out of the hot titles or to supplement a particular genre, like I was doing.

-We also customarily had these cassette racks at the front of the store, with older, “catalog” titles, available at a discount.
+We also customarily had free-standing cassette racks at the front of the store, with older, “catalog” titles, available at a discount.
 Typically, it was stuff like Aerosmith’s Greatest Hits, the Led Zepplin titles, AC/DC titles, and other classic rock tapes, available for between 4.99 and 6.99.

 Side Note: One of the worst things I ever heard was when I saw a kid holding up AC/DC’s “Back in Black” and saying, “Oh look… they have oldies…”